Journey to the West: Tang Sanzang

-Zhu Bajie or Pigsy
+Zhu Bajie

 Zhu Bajie (豬八戒, literally "Pig of the Eight Prohibitions") is also known as Zhu Wuneng ("Pig Awakened to Power"), and given the name "Monk Pig", "Piggy", "Pigsy", or just simply "Pig" in English.

 Once an immortal who was the Marshal of the Heavenly Canopy commanding 100,000 naval soldiers of the Milky Way, he drank too much during a celebration of the gods and attempted to harass the moon goddess Chang'e, resulting in his banishment to the mortal world.
 He was supposed to be reborn as a human but ended up in the womb of a sow due to an error on the Reincarnation Wheel, which turned him into a half-man, half-pig humanoid-pig monster.
 Zhu Bajie was very greedy, and could not survive without eating ravenously.
 Staying within the Yunzhan Dong ("cloud-pathway cave"), he was commissioned by Guanyin to accompany Tang Sanzang to India and given the new name Zhu Wuneng.

 However, Zhu Bajie's lust for women led him to the Gao Family Village, where he posed as a handsome young man and helped defeat a group of robbers who tried to abduct a maiden.
 Eventually, the family agreed to let Zhu Bajie marry the maiden.
 But during the day of the wedding, he drank too much alcohol and accidentally returned to his original form.
 Being extremely shocked, the villagers ran away, but Zhu Bajie wanted to keep his bride, so he told the bride's father that if after one month the family still did not agree to let him keep the bride, he would take her by force.
 He also locked the bride up in a separate building.
 At this point, Tang Sanzang and Sun Wukong arrived at the Gao Family Village and helped defeat him.
 Renamed Zhu Bajie by Tang Sanzang, he consequently joined the pilgrimage to the West.

 His weapon of choice is the jiuchidingpa ("nine-tooth iron rake").
 He is also capable of 36 transformations and can travel on clouds, but not as fast as Sun Wukong.
 However, Zhu is noted for his fighting skills in the water, which he used to combat Sha Wujing, who later joined them on the journey.
 He is the second strongest member of the team.

 Pigsy's lust for women, extreme laziness, and greediness, made his spirituality the lowest in the group, with even the White Dragon Horse achieving more than him, and he remained on Earth and was granted the title "Cleaner of the Altars," with the duty of cleaning every altar at every Buddhist temple for eternity by eating excess offerings.